nihr43/docs/containers/lxd_on_alpine.md

 _challenges_

-lxd's dqlite raft implementation is quite unstable at the moment in comparison to my experiences with etcd, swarm, cockroachdb.
+lxd's dqlite raft implementation is quite unstable at the moment in comparison to my experiences with etcd, swarm, or cockroachdb.
 There are a number of open issues in github right now related to database errors and quorum loss.  _update: post v3.20, I've had much better experiences_

 Kernel parameters required by contained applications must be managed on the physical host, requiring coordination between whoever is running the cluster and whoever is running the applications.

+As we are running all other services on top of lxd, is is very important not to create any dependency loops in the case of a disaster.
+For example - I run a local mirror of the alpine repos in a minio cluster that runs in lxd containers.
+For a while I had the lxd hosts source that local mirror.
+This is fine as long as the cluster maintains a quorum, but if the quorum is lost and the mirror can't be booted, then the lxd hosts don't have available repos anymore and things start to fall apart.
+Lesson learned: it is wise to use seperate processes for package management on host and virtual infrastructure.